 Species distribution models (SDMs) are regularly used to predict habitat suitability and susceptibility for species.
 Habitat suitability models use occurrence and spatial data to compare the similarity of occurrence conditions to other sites, and then generate spatial and temporal predictions for a given species (Elith & Leathwick 2009).
-Such models have been used to infer the potential distribution of invasive species (e.g., Bradley et al. 2010; Martin et al. 2015; Kramer et al. 2017), but often at regional or continental scales where predictor resolution is coarse (e.g. climate, precipitation), and more available.
+Such models have been used to infer the potential distribution of invasive species (e.g., Bradley et al. 2010; Martin et al. 2015; Kramer et al. 2017), but often at regional or continental scales where predictor resolution is coarse and more available.
 Suitability models that operate at the scale of a single estuary are less frequent in the literature, likely due to limitations in high-resolution predictor data, a necessity for estuarine plants given the small environmental scales in which they occur, and the overall complexity of predicting within these dynamic ecosystems.
-Several environmental factors are known to influence species distributions in coastal marshes, including salinity, submergence stress, ,numerous edaphic properties and (Adams 1963; Hutchinson 1982; Ewing 1983; Snow & Vince 1984; Zedler et al. 1999; Sanderson et al. 2000; Cronk & Fennessy 2001; Crain et al. 2004; Sullivan et al. 2010).
+Several environmental factors are known to influence species distributions in coastal marshes, including salinity, submergence stress, proximity to channel margins, available nutrients, numerous edaphic properties, disturbance, and climate (Adams 1963; Hutchinson 1982; Ewing 1983; Snow & Vince 1984; Zedler et al. 1999; Sanderson et al. 2000; Cronk & Fennessy 2001; Crain et al. 2004; Sullivan et al. 2010).
 SDMs may also integrate propagule pressure to model the susceptibility of habitats to invasion.
 This is an important consideration for cattail, as they are highly effective dispersers that colonise sites via sexual and asexual reproduction.
 Seeds number in the tens or hundreds of thousands per infloresecense, which can then disperse > 1 km via wind, water, and wildlife (Yeo 1964; Baldwin & Cannon 2007).
-At one time f (Smith 1967)The F1 T. x glauca hybrid is often sterile (Smith 1967; Kuehn et al. 1999), but backcrosses and advanced generation hybrids have been recently detected in the Great Lakes Region (Travis et al. 2010; Snow et al. 2010; Kirk et al. 2011; Zapfe & Freeland 2015; Pieper et al. 2017), and genetic evidence suggests asexual and sexual reproduction is similar among taxa (Pieper et al. 2020).
+At one time first-generation T. × glauca hybrids were considered sterile (Smith 1967), but backcrosses and advanced generation hybrids have been recently detected in the Great Lakes and Maritime Regions (Travis et al. 2010; Snow et al. 2010; Kirk et al. 2011; Zapfe & Freeland 2015; Pieper et al. 2017), and genetic evidence suggests asexual and sexual reproduction is similar among taxa (Pieper et al. 2020).
 Asexual reproduction occurs via rapid clonal expnasion (Boers & Zedler 2008; Travis et al. 2011; Larkin et al. 2012a) and through water-borne plant fragments (Bansal et al. 2019).
-To our knowledge there are no instances of an SDM being used to predict an invasive plant in an estuary, apart from modelling by Hood (2013) for predicting T. angustifolia distributions in small restoration sites.

 Using a combination of spectral analysis and species distribution modelling, we investigate the threat of non-native cattails to the FRE.
-Knowing that the distribution and abundance of these taxa have significant implications on the cost, effort, and incentives behind their future management (Martin et al. 2015), we ask:
+Knowing that the distribution and abundance of these taxa have significant implications on the cost, effort, and incentives behind their future management, we ask:

 What is the current distribution of non-native cattail in the FRE?